 Students completing capstone projects construct, implement, and evaluate a project that addresses a contemporary program in higher education.
 Course may be completed as an embedded internship.
 (Prerequisite: Permission of the Department).

 HAL601.
 Research Methods (3).

-Students completing the thesis requirement learn how to formulate a hypothesis, to construct surveys, to conduct data collection methods, and prepare for data analysis.
+Students completing the thesis requirement learn how to formulate a hypothesis, construct surveys, conduct data collection methods, and prepare for data analysis.
 (Prerequisite: Permission of the Department).

 HAL602.
 Thesis Research (3).